libdither/libdither/research/applications/fractional-funding.md

 Idea for Process to achieve Goal:
  - Each user watches a video and gives to it some fixed number of shares of monthly money they've set aside.
- - At the end of each month money for each video is collected from user's shares.
+ - At the end of each month the user's preferences on how money should be distributed for each video is sent to creators.
- - For each video's accrued amount

-The issue of funding stated formally:

-There is some set of creators, each have some amount of income to which they need to achieve a basic standard of living and further income which they may want.

-There is some set of users, each user has some amount of money they are willing to set aside to support the creators of content they consume.

-For each user there is some distribution of fractional shares of the set-aside amount over the set of video created over the course.

-Goal: Each creator should be paid from the pool of users who watch